Been Given a Settlement Agreement or Treated Unfairly?

-Horizon Solicitors are employment law specialists, so you can trust us to support you if you have been given a settlement agreement (aka compromise agreement) or if you have been invited to have a protected or “without prejudice” conversation by your employer.
+Horizon Solicitors are employment law specialists, so you can trust us to support you if you have been given a settlement agreement or if you have been invited to have a protected or “without prejudice” conversation by your employer.
 You will have a dedicated named independent Solicitor who will complete your Agreement from start to finish.

 Without Prejudice Conversations

 The without prejudice rule is very similar to protected conversations, but it is broader in that it applies to any claims but narrower in that to be protected, there has to already be a dispute between you and your employer, which is quite a strict test, meaning that you have already brought a claim or might reasonably contemplate bringing a claim.

 Both protected and without prejudice conversations can obviously present an advantage to you because they can help resolve the issue quickly by bringing matters to a head without you having to endure a formal capability, disciplinary or redundancy process.

 It is however important (although not fatal) that you do not agree to anything in the meeting without having spoken to us first, since although not legally binding until we have signed your settlement agreement, you do not want to start negotiations on the wrong foot.

 It is perfectly ok for you to listen to what the employer has to say and advise them that you will take that away to think about and you will need to seek legal advice.
 We are happy to negotiate from that point on your behalf.